Joaopmoliveira/CuranSDK/Curan/website/HumanRobiticsSDK/detailed_tutorials/3d_rendering.md

 ```

-Thus your file structure would look something like this
+your file structure would look something like this

 ```
 some directory ---
                  |-> arm.json